nikzaugg/Go-Game/README.md

 Prerequisites:
 `pip install pyglet`

-To start a new game:
+To start a new game with python 2.7.*:
 `python go.py`